You can use the command line interface (CLI) to log in to the DNAnexus Platform using the command

 You can link the application using the QR code provided, or by manually entering the smart key into your application.
 The TOTP application will automatically generate an authentication code that changes periodically (every 30 seconds for Google Authenticator) which you will use in conjunction with your password to log into your account.

-After sucessfully enabling Two-Factor Authentication, you will be redirected to a page containing back-up codes which can be used in place of an application-generated two-factor authentication code.
+After successfully enabling two-factor authentication, you will be redirected to a page containing back-up codes which can be used in place of an application-generated two-factor authentication code.
 We recommend you save these codes in a secure place in case you are unable to access your authentication application.

 Specifically, you will need a two-factor authentication code to do the following: